foreman-debug to collect whole newest (log)files instead of tailing all (log)files

 Collected logifles completely cover past few days without a gap; older logfiles not collected.

-#4 Updated by Pavel Moravec over 2 years ago
+#4 Updated by Pavel Moravec almost 3 years ago

 - change -m to limit per size (5000kB by default - subject to change the value)